The heat is off West Ham boss Bilic - but for how long?

 Therein lies a warning for Bilic, whose side went back to basics against Huddersfield by often launching the ball up towards Andy Carroll, and have played more long passes than any other Premier League team this season.

-Jermaine Jenas, who was at the London Stadium co-commentating for BBC Radio 5 live, said: "It was a low-risk strategy - going long and keeping the ball away from danger.
+Jermaine Jenas, who was at London Stadium co-commentating for BBC Radio 5 live, said: "It was a low-risk strategy - going long and keeping the ball away from danger.
 It worked, eventually.

-"But I am pretty sure that if this is how it is going to be moving forward then Bilic's job is still at risk because it was not pretty and it is not something that West Ham fans are going to want to watch for the rest of the season."
+"But I am pretty sure that if this is how it is going to be moving forward, then Bilic's job is still at risk because it was not pretty and it is not something that West Ham fans are going to want to watch for the rest of the season."

 Bilic has to get the balance right